hashgraph-online/hedera-agent-kit/README.md

 Understanding these concepts will help you make the most of the Hedera Agent Kit:

+> **Note on Operational Modes**: The operational mode names have been updated for clarity:
+> - `'autonomous'` (previously `'directExecution'`): Agent executes transactions directly
+> - `'human-in-the-loop'` (previously `'provideBytes'`): Agent prepares transactions for user signing
+>
+> The old names (`'directExecution'` and `'provideBytes'`) are still supported for backward compatibility.

 - **`HederaConversationalAgent`**: The primary interface for building chat-based applications.
 It combines the power of an LLM with the Hedera-specific tools provided by `HederaAgentKit`.
 - **`HederaAgentKit`**: The core engine that bundles tools, manages network clients, and holds the `signer` configuration.
 It's used internally by `HederaConversationalAgent` but can also be used directly for more programmatic control.
 - **Signers (`AbstractSigner`)**: Determine how transactions are signed and paid for:
   - `ServerSigner`: Holds a private key directly.
 Useful for backend agents where the agent's account pays for transactions it executes.
   - `BrowserSigner` (Conceptual for this README): Represents integrating with a user's browser wallet (e.g., HashPack).
 The agent prepares transaction bytes, and the user signs and submits them via their wallet.
 - **Operational Modes**: Configure how the agent handles transactions:
-  - `operationalMode: 'directExecution'`: Agent signs and submits all transactions using its `signer`.
+  - `operationalMode: 'autonomous'` (legacy: `'directExecution'`): Agent signs and submits all transactions using its `signer`.
 The agent's operator account pays.
-  - `operationalMode: 'provideBytes'`: Agent returns transaction bytes.
+  - `operationalMode: 'human-in-the-loop'` (legacy: `'provideBytes'`): Agent returns transaction bytes.
 Your application (and the user, via their wallet) is responsible for signing and submitting.
 This is key for user-centric apps.
-  - `scheduleUserTransactionsInBytesMode: boolean` (Default: `true`): When `operationalMode` is `'provideBytes'`, this flag makes the agent automatically schedule transactions initiated by the user (e.g., "transfer _my_ HBAR...").
-The agent's operator account pays to _create the schedule entity_, and the user pays for the _actual scheduled transaction_ when they sign the `ScheduleSignTransaction`.
+  - `scheduleUserTransactionsInBytesMode: boolean` (Default: `true`): When `operationalMode` is `'human-in-the-loop'` (or legacy `'provideBytes'`), this flag makes the agent automatically schedule transactions initiated by the user (e.g., "transfer _my_ HBAR...").
+The agent's operator account pays to _create the schedule entity_, and the user pays for the _actual scheduled transaction` when they sign the `ScheduleSignTransaction`.
   - `metaOptions: { schedule: true }`: Allows the LLM to explicitly request scheduling for any tool call, overriding defaults.
 - **Human-in-the-Loop Flow**: The Quick Start example demonstrates this.
 The agent first creates a schedule (agent pays).
 Then, after user confirmation, it prepares a `ScheduleSignTransaction` (user pays to sign and submit this, triggering the original scheduled transaction).

 ### Choosing Between Operational Modes

-**Autonomous Agent Mode** (`operationalMode: 'directExecution'`)
+**Autonomous Agent Mode** (`operationalMode: 'autonomous'`)
 - Best for: Backend services, autonomous agents, testing and development
 - The agent's account signs and pays for all transactions
 - Simpler implementation - no user interaction needed